ulfschneider/ulfschneider.github.io/_posts/blog/2013-03-26-self-organization.md

 Water being wet is an emergent property.
 A single H2O molecule can not be wet but a lot of interdependent water molecules will develop the property of being wet.

 Pedestrians participating in crowded events will, when searching their path for different directions, develop streams in which they can move with the least possible collisions.
-This happens always although no one is planning this behavior [[Helbing 2011]][helbing2011].
+This happens always although no one is planning this behavior.

 The spontaneous development of new system properties will happen while these properties could not be predicted upfront when inspecting the actors or components of the system.
 The so developed *new* is not more or less but something different than the sum of the parts.
 While the actors or components are visible, their interactions are invisible and difficult to measure.
 In particular these interactions are the determining element in complex and self-organizing systems, they  make the systems behavior non-linear and difficult or impossible to reproduce - small causes can have enormous effects.